-If personal use of a county vehicle is permitted the employee will be required to keep a log of all personal miles driven, including to and from work, lunch breaks or personal errands.
+If personal use of a county vehicle is permitted the employee will be required to keep a log of all personal miles driven, including to and from work.
 These personal miles will be subject to payroll taxes at the current IRS rate in accordance with IRS rules and regulations.